NOC-OI/shell-extras/_episodes/02-ssh.md

 > all the files and subdirectories contained within it to the `/data` directory
 > on a remote computer called `datastore.euphoric.edu`:
 >
-> 1. scp data vlad@datastore.euphoric.edu
+> 1. scp data nelle@datastore.euphoric.edu
-> 2. cp -r data vlad@datastore.euphoric.edu:
+> 2. cp -r data nelle@datastore.euphoric.edu:
-> 3. scp -r data vlad@datastore.euphoric.edu:/data
+> 3. scp -r data nelle@datastore.euphoric.edu:/data
-> 4. scp data vlad@datastore.euphoric.edu:
+> 4. scp data nelle@datastore.euphoric.edu:
 >
 > > ## Solution
 > > 3 is the correct answer.
 > >
 > > 1 does not have `-r` option to copy all subdirectories and is missing the
 > > `:` to specify the path on the remote computer.
 It will create a file
-> > called `vlad@datastore.euphoric.edu` on the local computer.
+> > called `nelle@datastore.euphoric.edu` on the local computer.
 > >
 > > 2 uses the `cp` command instead of `scp`, it will only copy files on the
 > > local computer.